1 / 4

 - Kalguksu

-- Knife-cut wheat noodles served in a hot broth; a comforting, everyday Korean noodle soup
+- Knife-cut wheat noodles served in a hot broth — a comforting, homemade-style noodle soup.

 - Kongguksu